Accessing Customer Accounts

 - Wise emails the customer a link to log in and generate an authorization code.

 - The user opens their email app and clicks the link in the email.
-They log in to their Wise account, grant access, and are presented the code.
+They login to their Wise account, grant access, and are presented the code.

 - The user can then enter the authorization code in to your app.